Maruthi158/691-01-F21-DevRFP-Group5/RefinedProposal.md

 ## Risks and assumptions:

 * Student User should upload the schedule correctly by using a proper file format.
-* The authentication must be properly done based on the data stored in the database.
+* The authentication must be properly verified.

 ## Deliverable artifacts: